2020 Thuringian government crisis: Agreement on Ramelow as Minister President

 On 21 February 2020, the Left Party, SPD, Greens and CDU agreed on measures to overcome the government crisis.
 This was in response to the CDU's request for a postponement of the new elections, as well as to the Red-Red-Green's plan to temporarily re-elect Ramelow as Minister-President.

-The cooperation of the four parties provides for Bodo Ramelow to be elected Minister President on 4 March 2020 and to lead a minority government of Left, SPD, and Greens.
+The cooperation of the four parties provided for Bodo Ramelow to be elected Minister President on 4 March 2020 and to lead a minority government of Left, SPD, and Greens.
 In return, it was agreed that new elections to the Landtag would not take place until 25 April 2021.
-A so-called "stability mechanism" is to ensure a functioning government during this period: the CDU undertakes to coordinate all motions in the state parliament with the government parties beforehand in order to rule out that CDU, FDP and AfD together block the government.
-At the same time, the Left, SPD, and Greens are also to come to an agreement with the CDU in advance on plans.
+A so-called "stability mechanism" was to ensure a functioning government during this period: the CDU undertook to coordinate all motions in the state parliament with the government parties beforehand in order to rule out that CDU, FDP and AfD together block the government.
+At the same time, the Left, SPD, and Greens were also to come to an agreement with the CDU in advance on plans.
 The state budget for 2021 should also be drawn up in this way.

-Both with this agreement, and with Kemmerich's election previously, which was a cooperation with the AfD, the CDU Thuringia violates an incompatibility decision of the federal party, which excludes any cooperation with the Left and AfD.
-The federal level of the CDU therefore rejects the compromise.
+Both with this agreement, and with Kemmerich's election previously, which was a cooperation with the AfD, the CDU Thuringia violated an incompatibility decision of the federal party, which excluded any cooperation with the Left and AfD.
+The federal level of the CDU therefore rejected the compromise.
 Its Secretary-General Paul Ziemiak said that it was "about the [...] fundamental convictions and values [of the CDU] and not about political games."
 Mike Mohring contradicted, "that the group does not refuse stable conditions and will accept offers from others for a stable situation."

 Listing of candidates

 Left, SPD and Greens nominated Bodo Ramelow as candidate, as stated in the agreement reached with the CDU.

 Two days before the election of the Minister President, the AfD declared that its parliamentary group leader Björn Höcke would run against Ramelow.
 According to its parliamentary faction leader Torben Braga, the intention is to reveal the voting behaviour of the CDU and FDP, because if Ramelow "should receive more than the 42 votes of the red-red-green camp and be elected as Minister President, it should be clear to every observer that these votes did not come from the AfD.
 The CDU and FDP would have thus "broken their promise not to elect Ramelow and not to allow a continuation of the red-red-green coalition."

 The FDP faction announced it would boycott the election to make it clear that they reject both candidates (Ramelow and Höcke).

 On the morning of the election, Ramelow declared that he had asked the CDU faction to abstain from voting, as it made no sense "to burn CDU members of parliament in the first ballot with Höcke's candidacy and the irresponsible disappearance of the FDP."
-A simple majority would therefore suffice in the third round of voting.
+A plurality would therefore suffice in the third round of voting.